jiko23/SQL_etl-query-faster/README.md

-# Postman_Assignment
-Assignment for Postman

-Concept :
-To complete the assignment the concept designed is a bit different.
 The following steps has been performed:

 1> The first thing is to insert large data into sql table within very less time.
 In the program the function 'table_creation(data)' does the work.
 In the function it will first check if the table is already present or not.
 If already present then it will drop the table and then create the 'Product' table in sql database.
 This code has the capability to put a huge amount of data i.e. .csv file into the database table too fast.